SimpleSolvers

 and then repeat:

-So the algorithm checks in each step where the sign change occurred and moves the $x_0$ or $x_1$ accordingly.
-The loop is terminated (and errors) if config.max_iterations is reached (by default1000 and the Options struct).
+So the algorithm checks in each step where the sign change occurred and moves the $\alpha_0$ or $\alpha_1$ accordingly.
+The loop is terminated (and errors) if config.max_iterations is reached (by default 1000 in Options struct).

 Extended help